Azure/retail-ai-enhanced-search/README.md

 You can follow step by step guide in the [Quickstart Guide](./docs/02_Solution_Quickstart.md) document to deploy the solution.

-## Environment Detailed Guide
+## Solution Detailed Guide & Explanation

-Additional explanation for each configurations and usage pattern is in [Environment Guide](./docs/03_Environment_Guide.md) document.
+Additional explanation for each configurations and usage pattern is in [Solution Guide](./docs/03_Solution_Guide.md) document.

 ## Contributing